Now that spring has sprung and summer is coming quick on the horizon, you’re probably feeling the pressure to look your best.

 According to the FDA, the reason why these booths work is because you’re being exposed to UV rays over a period of time.
 There are two kinds of UV rays: UV- B and UV- A rays.

-While UV-B rays impact the top-layers of your skin and lead to sunburns, UV-A rays hit the deeper parts and can result in rashes.
+While UV-B rays impact the top-layers of your skin and lead to sunburns, UV-A rays hit the deeper parts and can result in allergic reactions, such as rashes.

-Since indoor tanning lamps utilize both kinds of rays to make your skin darker, they can lead to skin cancer.
+Since indoor tanning lamps utilize both kinds of rays to make your skin darker, this exposure can lead to skin cancer.

 The FDA cites a International Agency for Research on Cancer (IARC) 2006 review of studies that found that indoor tanning can result in melanoma and squamous cell carcinoma of the skin as well as melanoma of the eye.